Astrid Lindgren

 Astrid Anna Emilia Lindgren ([ˈǎsːtrɪd ˈlînːɡreːn]; née Ericsson; 14 November 1907 – 28 January 2002) was a Swedish writer of fiction and screenplays.
-She is best known for several children's book series, featuring Pippi Longstocking, Emil of Lönneberga, Karlsson-on-the-Roof, and the Six Bullerby Children (Children of Noisy Village in the US), and for the children's fantasy novels Mio, My Son, Ronia the Robber's Daughter, and The Brothers Lionheart.
+She is best known for several children's book series, featuring Pippi Longstocking, Emil of Lönneberga, Karlsson-on-the-Roof, and The Six Bullerby Children (Children of Noisy Village in the US), and for the children's fantasy novels Mio, My Son; Ronia the Robber's Daughter; and The Brothers Lionheart.
 Lindgren worked on the Children's Literature Editorial Board at the Rabén & Sjögren publishing house in Stockholm and wrote more than 30 books for children.
-In January 2017, she was calculated to be the world's 18th most translated author, and the fourth most translated children's writer after Enid Blyton, Hans Christian Andersen and the Brothers Grimm.
-Lindgren has so far sold roughly 167 million books worldwide.
-In 1994, she was awarded the Right Livelihood Award for "her unique authorship dedicated to the rights of children and respect for their individuality."
+In 2017, she was calculated to be the world's 18th most translated author.
+Lindgren had by 2010 sold roughly 167 million books worldwide.
+In 1994, she was awarded the Right Livelihood Award for "her unique authorship dedicated to the rights of children and respect for their individuality".
+Her campaigning for animal welfare led to a new law, Lex Lindgren, in time for her 80th birthday.